SiadeBreak/Board-Game-Android-Studio/README.md

 Sigaa Ahead! is a board game developed in Android Studio as part of a training in Java and XML.
 The game was created to showcase the possibilities of game development in the Android Studio environment, utilizing the resources available in this platform.

-In the game, players compete to accumulate the highest IP (Performance Index) score as they progress through the board, facing challenges and taking advantage of cards.
+In the game, players compete to accumulate the highest IP (Priority Index) score as they progress through the board, facing challenges and taking advantage of cards.

 ## How to Play 🎮
 - **Objective**: The goal of the game is to accumulate the highest IP score by the end of the board.